Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 1. A brief excursion into the history of psychology

-In order to more clearly represent the path of development of psychology as a science, we briefly consider its main stages. and directions.
+In order to more clearly understand the path of development of psychology as a science, let us briefly consider its main stages And directions.

-1. The first ideas about the psyche were associated with animism (from the Latin "anima" - spirit, soul) - the most ancient views, according to which everything that exists in the world has a soul.
-The soul was understood as an entity independent of the body, controlling all living things. and inanimate objects.
+1. The first ideas about the psyche were associated with animism (from the Latin “anima” - spirit, soul) - the most ancient views, according to which everything that exists in the world has a soul.
+The soul was understood as an entity independent of the body that controls all living things And inanimate objects.

-2. Later, in the philosophical teachings of antiquity, psychological aspects were touched upon, which were solved in terms of idealism or in terms of materialism.
-Thus, the materialist philosophers of antiquity Democritus, Lucretius, Epicurus understood the human soul as a kind of matter, as a bodily formation, consisting of spherical, small and the most mobile atoms.
+2. Later in the philosophical teachings of antiquity they touched upon psychological aspects, which were decided in terms of idealism or in terms of materialism.
+Thus, the materialist philosophers of antiquity Democritus, Lucretius, Epicurus understood the human soul as a type of matter, as a bodily formation consisting of spherical, small And most mobile atoms.

-3. According to the ancient Greek idealist philosopher Plato (427-347 BC), who was a student and follower of Socrates, the soul is something divine, different from the body, and the soul exists in a person before it enters into union with the body.
-It is the image and outflow of the world soul.
+3. According to the ancient Greek idealist philosopher Plato (427-347 BC), who was a student and follower of Socrates, the soul is something divine, different from the body, and a person’s soul exists before it comes into union with the body.
+She is the image and outflow of the world soul.
 The soul is an invisible, sublime, divine, eternal principle.
-Soul and the body is in a complex relationship with each other.
-According to its divine origin, the soul is called upon to control the body, to direct the life of a person.
-However, sometimes the body takes the soul into its fetters.
-The body is torn apart by various desires and passions, it takes care of food,
+Soul And the body is in a complex relationship with each other.
+By its divine origin, the soul is called upon to control the body and direct human life.
+However, sometimes the body takes the soul into its bonds.
+The body is torn apart by various desires and passions, it cares about food,

-prone to illness, fear, temptation.
+prone to illness, fears, temptations.
 Mental phenomena are divided by Plato into reason, courage (in the modern sense - will) and desires (motivation).

-Reason is located in the head, courage - in the chest, lust - in the abdominal cavity.
-The harmonious unity of the rational principle, noble aspirations and desires gives integrity to the spiritual life of a person.
-The soul lives in the human body and guides him throughout his life, and after death leaves him and enters the divine “world of ideas”.
-Since the soul is the highest thing in a person, he should take care of its health more than the health of the body.
-Depending on what kind of lifestyle a person led, after his death, a different fate awaits his soul: it will either wander near the earth, burdened with bodily elements, or fly off the earth into an ideal world, into a world of ideas that exists outside of matter and outside of the individual. consciousness.
-“Aren’t people ashamed to take care of money, fame and honors, but not to take care of their mind, truth and their soul and not think that it should be better?” - ask Socrates and Plato.
+Reason is located in the head, courage is in the chest, lust is in abdominal cavity.
+The harmonious unity of reason, noble aspirations and lust gives integrity to a person’s mental life.
+The soul inhabits the human body and guides it throughout his life, and after death leaves it and enters the divine “world of ideas.”
+Since the soul is the highest thing in a person, he must care about its health more than the health of the body.
+Depending on what kind of life a person led, after his death a different fate awaits his soul: it will either wander near the earth, burdened with bodily elements, or fly away from the earth into the ideal world, into the world of ideas, which exists outside of matter and outside of the individual. consciousness.
+“Isn’t it a shame for people to care about money, fame and honors, but not care about reason, truth and their soul and not think about making it better?” - Socrates and Plato ask.

-4. Great Philosopher Aristotle in his treatise "On the Soul" singled out psychology as a kind of field of knowledge and first put forward the idea of the indivisibility of the soul and living body.
+4. Great philosopher Aristotle in his treatise “On the Soul” singled out psychology as a unique field of knowledge and first put forward the idea of the indivisibility of the soul and a living body.
 Aristotle rejected the view of the soul as a substance.
 At the same time, he did not consider it possible to consider the soul in isolation from matter (living bodies).
-The soul, according to Aristotle, is incorporeal, it is the form of a living body, the cause and purpose of all its vital functions.
-Aristotle put forward the concept of the soul as a function of the body, and not some external phenomenon in relation to it.
-The soul, or "psyche", is the engine that allows a living being to realize itself.
-If the eye were a living being, then its soul would be sight.
-So the human soul is the essence of a living body, it is the realization of its being, - Aristotle believed.
+The soul, according to Aristotle, is incorporeal, it is the form of a living body, the cause and goal of all of it. vital functions.
+Aristotle put forward the concept of the soul as a function of the body, and not as some phenomenon external to it.
+The soul, or “psyche,” is the engine that allows a living being to realize itself.
+If the eye were a living being, then its soul would be vision.
+Likewise, the soul of a person is the essence of a living body, it is the realization of its existence, Aristotle believed.
 The main function of the soul, according to Aristotle, is the realization of the biological existence of the organism.
-The center, the "psyche", is located in the heart, where the impressions from the senses come.
-These impressions form a source of ideas, which, combined with each other as a result of rational thinking, subordinate behavior to themselves.
-The driving force of human behavior is the desire (internal activity of the body), associated with a feeling of pleasure or displeasure.
+The center, the “psyche,” is located in the heart, where impressions from the senses are received.
+These impressions form a source of ideas, which, combined with each other, result rational thinking, subordinate their behavior.
+Driving force human behavior is a desire (internal activity of the body) associated with a feeling of pleasure or displeasure.
 Sense perceptions constitute the beginning of knowledge.
-Save and play
+Save and playback

 Psychological